This is information for childcare providers.

 - 1 January and 31 March 1 April (Summer)

-Detailed information regarding eligibility criteria for all the entitlements can be found in Section 4: 'Eligibility' of the provider agreement 2019 - 20.
+Detailed information regarding eligibility criteria for all the entitlements can be found in Appendix 1 of the new provider agreement.

 How can EYFE be offered?